The Special Case of Long Term Care, Recurring Medical Expenses

 These allowable, annualized medical expenses are such things as insurance premiums, the cost of home care, the cost of paying any person to provide care, the cost of adult day care, the cost of assisted living and the cost of a nursing home facility.

 This special provision can allow veteran households earning more than the annual MAPR to qualify for Pension.
-As an example, a veteran household earning $6,000 a month could still qualify for Pension if the veteran is paying $4,500 to $6,000 a month for nursing home costs.
+If the care giving expenses are more than their income, the veteran can qualify.
+If their income is more than the expenses, the veteran can still qualify and get a reduced amount.
 The applicant must submit appropriate evidence for a rating and for recurring costs in order to qualify for this special provision.

 VA normally does not tell applicants about this special treatment of medical expenses or how to qualify for it.
 Our book provides ample information on this special treatment and provides appropriate forms to present medical and cost evidence in the most favorable manner.
 VA does not have standard forms for this purpose.